overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 4. **Creating New Data Exploration Pages**:

-   To add a new data table in Stage: a. b. c.
+A) Create a new table component

 5. **Customize Stage Theming** (Optional):